elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-is-translation-considered-a-type-of-rigid-motion.md

 url: /learn/mathematics/questions/how-is-translation-considered-a-type-of-rigid-motion
 score: -1.0
 related_article1:
-    id: 162165
+    id: 162161
-    title: What techniques can be used to visualize transformations on graphs?
+    title: >-
+        What are the properties of line segments in geometric figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-techniques-can-be-used-to-visualize-transformations-on-graphs
+    url: /learn/mathematics/questions/what-are-the-properties-of-line-segments-in-geometric-figures
 related_article2:
-    id: 162142
+    id: 162154
-    title: What are the main types of transformations in geometry?
+    title: >-
+        What is rigid motion and how does it relate to transformations?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-main-types-of-transformations-in-geometry
+    url: /learn/mathematics/questions/what-is-rigid-motion-and-how-does-it-relate-to-transformations
 related_article3:
     id: 162165
+    title: >-
-    title: What techniques can be used to visualize transformations on graphs?
+        What techniques can be used to visualize transformations on graphs?
     subject: Mathematics
     url: /learn/mathematics/questions/what-techniques-can-be-used-to-visualize-transformations-on-graphs
 related_article4:
+    id: 162310
+    title: >-
+        What changes occur in the coordinates of a point when it is reflected?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-changes-occur-in-the-coordinates-of-a-point-when-it-is-reflected
+related_article5:
     id: 162305
+    title: >-
-    title: What are the x-axis and y-axis used for in the coordinate plane?
+        What are the x-axis and y-axis used for in the coordinate plane?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-the-xaxis-and-yaxis-used-for-in-the-coordinate-plane
-related_article5:
-    id: 162164
-    title: How do you reflect a point algebraically in terms of coordinate changes?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-reflect-a-point-algebraically-in-terms-of-coordinate-changes
 ---

 &nbsp;